rreece/rreece.github.io/talks.md

-Here's my selected list of public talks I have given on science in general, philosophy of science, and in particular with focuses on the philosophy of quantum mechanics and philosophy of machine learning.
+Here's my selected list of public talks I have given on science in general, philosophy of science, and in particular with focuses on the philosophy of quantum mechanics, statistics, and machine learning.

 1. 2015-07-21-RReece-Testing-Models-at-the-LHC.pdf
 1.  two